 Biorelevant Experiment

-Two Stage Biorelevant Dissolution
+Two Stage Dissolution: FaSSGF→FaSSIF

 • Simulate how a drug product behaves when it contacts the stomach fluid (FaSSGF) and then when it is converted into intestinal fluid (FaSSIF)